The Archbishop Romero El Salvador Tour

 GPS coordinates: N 13.697923, W -89.192011

-You can park at the National Library, at the cathedral, or in nearby parking lots for approximately US$ 0.50 per hour.
+Parking: At the National Library or the cathedral, for approximately US$ 0.50 per hour.

 The Savior of the World Monument and statue to Oscar Romero is situated where Paseo General Escalon and Alameda Roosevelt meet, and it is an extremely busy junction.

-Sunday morning is probably the easiest time to visit, when I have been able to park alongside the plaza to take photos.
+Sunday morning is probably the easiest time to visit, and I have been able to park alongside the plaza to take photos.

 This is probably the most well known icon of El Salvador, with its image appearing on car licence plates and on the now obsolete Colones currency.